jackfoxy/urQL/docs/ref-intro.md

 `<expression>  ::=` from query diagram.

-Any other text outside of brakets is required within its context, including whitespace.
-All whitespace is the same and a single space or LF suffices.
-Whitespace around delimiting `;` and ',' is optional.
-There are some other cases where the optionality of whitespace is not clear in the diagram, usually before or after parentheses.
+Text outside of brakets represents required keywords.
+All whitespace is the same, a single space or LF suffices.
+Whitespace around delimiting `;` and `,` is optional.
+Whitespace is required on the outside of parentheses and optional on the inside.

-Multiple statements must be delimited by `;` and common table expressions, CTEs, must be terminated by `;` within the respective statement.
+Multiple statements must be delimited by `;`.

 Keywords are uppercase.
 This is not a requirement, but is strongly suggested for readability.

-## Functionality

-urQL derives from SQL and varies only in a few cases.
-Queries are constructed in FROM..WHERE..SELECT.. order, unlike SQL, because this is the order of events in plan exection.
-The user should be cognizant of the ordering of events.

-Reading and/or updating data on foreign ships is allowed provided the ship's pilot has granted permission.
-Cross database joins are allowed, but not cross ship joins.
-Views cannot be defined on foreign databases.

 ## Issues